Duroktar/testing-some-stuff/README.rst

     $ ./docker-start.sh

-Then in your browser navigate to `http://localhost:3000` or `http://localhost:3001/`
+Then in your browser navigate to `http://localhost:3000`

+Add new tasks like so `http://localhost:3001/tasks?description=Walk the dog&when=at 6:30 am`

+Or use Postman and the included collection file `Tasks-Demo.postman_collection`

+Then get the next upcoming task from `http://localhost:3001/tasks`